The Social Policy Association in Finland

 - It acts as a link between practitioners and research.

 The Board is elected by the General Assembly of the Association as are the President and the Vice-president.
 Secretary and treasurer are appointed by the board.
 The board’s members represent universities, various social policy institutions, and nongovernmental organizations.

 The association collaborates with national and international organizations.
 The Association is a member of the Federation of Finnish Learned Societies.
 The ESPAnet is one important international partner.
 The ESPAnet annual conference was held at the University of Helsinki in 2008.
 The conference was part of the celebrations marking the anniversary of the Association.

 The contact member on international affairs is the president of the Association, Liisa Häikiö (University of Tampere).
-The other members on the board of Association are:
+The other members on the board of Association in 2017 are: